olgaliak/active-learning-detect/README.md

 The results of detection will be saved in csv file: woodknots_detection_log.csv.
 Each row in the csv file contaings location of the detected object and its class.

-8) Next step is about conerting csv file with detection results to the format supported labeling tool of choice.
+8) Next step is about converting csv file with detection results to the format supported labeling tool of choice.

 For using VOTT run this script:

 `\object_detection\active-learning-detect\convert_vott.py --input "C:\data\woodknots\set2_res\woodknots_detection_log.csv" --output "C:\data\woodknots\set2_res\vott.json"`

 9) Now you have Set #2 pre-labeled.
 To load it to VOTT copy _vott.json_ from previous step to the same level as your FOLDER_WITH_SET2_IMAGES and rename vott.json to _FOLDER_WITH_SET2_IMAGES.json_.
-Then start VOTT, load FOLDER_WITH_SET2_IMAGES for tagging, review pre-labled info, fix lables.
+Then start VOTT, load FOLDER_WITH_SET2_IMAGES for tagging, review pre-labeled info, fix labels.

 10) Once you get your Set2 labeled you will repeat the step of coverting dataset (now with SET #2) to tfrecords.